 Unlike other psychological thriller books, this book has more fantasy and supernatural elements.
 However, our main character, Rosemary Woodhouse, faces internal conflict as she tries to figure out what has happened.

 She cannot remember what happened on a particular night, and her husband, Guy Woodhouse, admits to having sex with her while unconscious, with the defense that she was fertile at the time, which would help their dream of having a baby.

 Soon, Rosemary realizes that everything is not as it seems and something is wrong.
 She starts to become paranoid.
 The book deals with themes of the occult, cult practices, and domestic abuse.
 It’s a raw and truly terrifying read.

 We all know how scary any fandom can get.
 That fear is beautifully portrayed in this psychological horror thriller.
 The book is narrated from the point of view of Paul Sheldon, a historical romance author who uses a wheelchair and is completely at the mercy of his biggest fan, Annie Wilkins, who rescued him from a car accident.

 She forces him to write a book, bringing her favorite character from his book, Misery, back to life.
 Paul is no longer writing for his career but for his life.

 Stephen King has long been hailed as the king of horror novels, and many of his books could be covered under this list.

 2.8 The Silence of the Lambs by Thomas Harris (1988)

 Goodreads Rating: 4.23

 If you enjoy criminally insane masterminds and action, this book is for you.
-Surprisingly, the movie inspired by this book is a cult classic.
-It’s objectively one of the best psychological thrillers books of all time.
+Surprisingly, the movie inspired by this book is a mind-bending cult classic.

 2.9 The Secret History by Donna Tartt (1992)